derimagia/pantheon-bitbar/README.md

 ### Installing

+You have two choices:
+1. If you already have Bitbar you can simply [Click here!](bitbar://openPlugin?title=Pantheon&src=https://raw.githubusercontent.com/derimagia/pantheon-bitbar/master/pantheon-list-sites.1h.php)
-1. Clone this repo and copy the script to your Bitbar plugin's folder.
+2. Clone this repo and copy the script to your Bitbar plugin's folder.

 ### Issues